Centrifugal compressor: Centrifugal impeller

-As working-gas/flow passes through the impeller from stations 1 to 2, the kinetic and potential energy increase.
+As the working-gas/flow passes through the impeller from stations 1 to 2, the kinetic and potential energy increase.
 This is identical to an axial compressor with the exception that the gases can reach higher energy levels through the impeller's increasing radius.
-In many modern high-efficiency centrifugal compressors the gas exiting the impeller is traveling near the speed of sound.
+In many modern high-efficiency centrifugal compressors, the gas exiting the impeller is traveling near the speed of sound.

 Most modern high-efficiency impellers use "backsweep" in the blade shape.

-A derivation of the general Euler equations (fluid dynamics) is Euler's pump and turbine equation, which plays an important role in understanding impeller performance.
+Derived from the general Euler equations is Euler's pump and turbine equation, which plays an important role in understanding impeller performance.
 This equation can be written in the form: